If you’re starting a small business from scratch, a website is one of the most crucial investments you’ll make.

 Functionality is an all encompassing term to describe what your website can do, or actions that users can perform.

 Anything over and above the standard out-of-the-box website features (eg. contact forms, newsletter email captures and so on) will probably mean hiring someone with web development skills.
-For example, the Work with a Coach page features a bespoke filtering function, coded especially for The Coach Space by professionals with specialist skills such as UX design and PHP coding.
+For example, this page, Work with a Coach, features a bespoke filtering function, designed and coded especially for The Coach Space by professionals with specialist skills such as UX design and PHP coding.

 Also, if you want your sales and marketing to be automated, you’re likely to need website integrations with other services and tools (such as CRM systems).
-This will all add to the functionality requirements.
+This will all add to the functionality requirements that need technical skills.

 Factor #8 – Content